IamCloud/IdlescapeUtilities/README.md

 On the right of the player count you have an image "IU".
 You can click on it to disable/enable features.

 ## Ideas (In no particular order)
+* Runecrafting - Improve user experience.
 * Runecrafting - Show number of runes per craft (using effective level)
 * Runecrafting - Show how many runes you will get if you craft all your essence.
 * Add exp/hour and other information in combat.
+* Move max to vault and vice-versa.